Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Discussion

 Sections \ref{sec3} and \ref{sec4} embrace this challenge and highlight the possible complexities of such an analysis.
 Starting from a specific example, where there is dependence between data sources, an approach to the estimation of the static parameters of the system is proposed.
 Key aspects such as overlaps between datasets and delays between consecutive events are then revealed to affect results.
 It is shown via simulation that simplifying assumptions, which assume independence among data and avoid expensive integration, lead to overconfident results and misleadingly narrow interval estimates.

 Our general and comprehensive way to set up epidemic models are paired with a specific estimation routine for their static parameters: pseudo-marginal methods.
-These methods are robust and simple to set up since they rely on the standard \ac{MH} algorithms, however they are expensive in two respects: firstly, a high number of simulations of the hidden states is required at each iteration of the static parameter to approximate its likelihood; and, secondly, the parameter space might be explored inefficiently due to their random walk behaviour.
-The first of these aspects might be addressed, for example, by converting to a \ac{DA} \ac{MCMC} perspective \citep{o1999bayesian}, which only needs a single sample from the hidden states per \ac{MCMC} iteration. \ac{DA} approaches however, require tailored implementations for each different system considered, and therefore do not provide a general recipe applicable to a wide class of models.
+These methods are robust and simple to set up since they rely on the standard \ac{MH} algorithms and, differently from other popular methods such as \ac{ABC}, they provide exact inference.
+Nevertheless, they are expensive in two respects: firstly, a high number of simulations of the hidden states is required at each iteration of the static parameter to approximate its likelihood; and, secondly, the parameter space might be explored inefficiently due to their random walk behaviour.
+The first of these aspects might be addressed, for example, by converting to a \ac{DA} \ac{MCMC} \citep{o1999bayesian}, which only needs a single sample from the hidden states per \ac{MCMC} iteration. \ac{DA} approaches however, require tailored implementations for each different system considered, and therefore do not provide a general recipe applicable to a wide class of models.
 In terms of exploration of the parameter space, the unavailability of closed-form likelihood prevents the use of popular gradient based methods (e.g. \ac{HMC} \citep{neal2011mcmc} or the more recent \ac{PDMP} sampler \citep{bierkens2019zig}).
 Alternatively, a natural way to improve the estimation routine would be to consider \ac{SMC} methods on the parameter space, which in this context can be thought of as \ac{SMC}\textsuperscript{2} \citep{chopin2013smc2}.